Vishalini06/Virtual-mouse/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a new branch for your feature or bug fix.
 Submit a pull request when your changes are ready for review.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the developers of OpenCV, MediaPipe, and PyAutoGUI for their valuable libraries and tools.

 ---

-### Notes:

-- **Technical Terms**: The project utilizes terms like "hand landmarks," "gesture recognition," and "real-time processing."
-These refer to specific functionalities within the application related to detecting and interpreting hand movements.
-- **Demo**: Include a GIF or video demonstrating your project in action to provide a visual representation of how the Virtual Mouse operates.
-- **Installation and Setup**: Provide clear instructions on how to clone the repository, install dependencies, and run the application to ensure users can set it up easily.
-- **Usage**: Explain how users can interact with the application, including starting the program, performing gestures, and controlling the computer cursor effectively.